KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 ## Loading and Merging Saved Model

-Models are being saved during training, but while training with LoRA, the model will be saved with an Adapter, wo we will load both the model and the Adapter, merge them, and have a final saved model we can easily push to HF Hub
+Models are being saved during training, but while training with LoRA, the model will be saved with an Adapter, so we will load both the Model and the Adapter, merge them, and have a final model that we can easily push to HF Hub
 ```py
 from peft import PeftModel